Mărțișor: Romania’s UNESCO-Protected Tradition to Welcome Spring

 If you’re interested in learning more, you can read my article about Romanian culture here.

-A week before the actual date (sometimes even sooner), the Martisor are starting to pop up in supermarkets and stores, but also in dedicated markets and fairs where handmade and special ones can be purchased.
+A week before the actual date of the celebration (sometimes even sooner), these colorful trinkets start popping up in supermarkets and stores, but also in dedicated markets and fairs where handmade and more special ones can be purchased.

 Martisors in supermarket